Code-Institute-Org/angular-routing/README.md

 This project is a skeleton application to learn the basics of angular routing

+To clone the application use the usual git clone command from a command tool:

 `git clone https://github.com/Code-Institute/angular-routing`

 Once that command has been completed you should see the project in a folder named *angular-routing*.
-This folder will contain all the neccessary files to get you up and running!

-Just open up the `index.html` file in your browser to see it running
+In order to run this code, you will need to run the following commands:

+1. `cd angular-routing`
+2. `npm install -g http-server`
+	* *NOTE: If you are running on Windows, you will need to make sure that you're running the command tool as administrator.
+If you're using Mac OS X or Linux, make sure to run it as root using `sudo npm install -g http-server`*

+Once the above steps have been completed, you should be able to run the following command:

+`http-server`

+This should serve up the content, so you can now open up your browser and in the URL bar enter `http://127.0.0.1:8080`